 Now, don’t worry about this long list of instructions.
 I am covering EVERYTHING you need to know about the water bath method of canning. (aka the “boiling-water method”) This is the method used for canning high acid foods such as: jam, jelly, most fruits, pickles and tomatoes that have been acidified.
 It is NOT difficult or complicated.
 Trust me!
+After reading this, be sure to check out some of our canning recipes and tips for Canning the Season video.

 EQUIPMENT: You do not have to buy a water bath “canner” to do this.
 You can use any tall, heavy-bottomed stockpot with some sort of rack in the bottom.
 The purpose of the rack is to keep the jars from coming in direct contact with the hot bottom (which may cause breakage).
 I have a round cake rack that fits perfectly in a large stockpot.
 You can use something similar or buy an inexpensive “canner” wherever canning supplies are sold.
 It will come with it’s own rack.